Name: Aaron

 was OUR Thomas Glass.
 Tim found that this Thomas Glass had married Margaret

-McMillen in Columbiana County, OH,
+McMillen in Columbiana County, OH, on 25

 The connections are